F0lak/dm_open_ref/ref/notes/topdown.md

 By default, BYOND displays all maps in top-down format, so `world.map_format` is set to `TOPDOWN_MAP` unless you say otherwise.
-This view means players are looking down on the map, and \"north\" corresponds to the top of their screen.
+This view means players are looking down on the map, and "north" corresponds to the top of their screen.
 (This can be changed by setting `client.dir`.)